For coffee lovers, finding the right coffee for any brew method can be a very personal thing.

 Let’s take a second and talk about quality.
 Since we’re really going to be tasting the coffee here, we want to look for something a little higher in quality, that way we’re able to really savor the tasting notes and let the natural flavors of the coffee shine through.

-Don’t get me wrong, I’m not saying you need to go out and get yourself some Kopi Luwak coffee unless you really want to, but maybe forgo the Folgers for this one and grab a bag from below or from your favorite local roaster.
+Don’t get me wrong, I’m not saying you need to go out and get yourself some Kopi Luwak coffee, unless you really want to, but maybe forgo the Folgers for this one and grab a bag from our picks below.

 A Quick Aside: Single Origin vs Blends